This Garlic Hummus without Tahini is creamy, perfectly textured and full of flavor. Perfect to pair with fresh-cut veggies, crackers or on a sandwich.

-Hummus is a staple in my fridge and in my diet.
+Hummus is a staple in my fridge.
 It's such an easy and versatile dip and goes with just about anything.
 I love having it as an afternoon snack with raw veggies or pita bread.
 Tortilla chips, crackers & pretzels also pair perfectly for an easy afternoon snack.
-It also makes the perfect addition to any sandwich or wrap.
+This garlic hummus is the base for my Cumin Turmeric Spiced Hummus and Dill Pickle Hummus.

 Ingredients